Print Edition - 2014-05-30 | MONEY

 - How can Nepal benefit from the transition from ‘trade as aid’ to ‘aid for trade’?

-May 29, 2014-The concept of “aid for trade” as a replacement to the once popular idea of “trade as aid” has been dominating the external trade scenario of the least developed countries (LDCs).
+The concept of “aid for trade” as a replacement to the once popular idea of “trade as aid” has been dominating the external trade scenario of the least developed countries (LDCs).
 Realizing that trade opportunities without the ability to supply goods to the export markets in a competitive manner are meaningless, aid and technical assistance for capacity building are being offered to the LDCs through various international initiatives.
 Nepal is one of the LDCs that has been benefiting from the aid for trade scheme.
 However, there has been no improvement in the country’s trade capacity in general and exports in particular.
 This is a complaint frequently raised by Nepali exporters.

 Although our exporters have countless complains ranging from trade requisites and infrastructure to absence of consistent policy, it is quite absurd to find that even basic problems have been left unaddressed.
 One glaring example is lack of internationally recognized testing and certification facilities for export products despite the long-standing demand by exporters.
 In the absence of such mechanisms in the country, a majority of exporters have been unable to fulfil these technical barriers and sacrificed opportunities of preferential access in many lucrative international markets.